vincenzo-scotti/llm_cstk/README.md

 It is possible to monitor the fine-tuning process using [Tensorboard](https://www.tensorflow.org/tensorboard).

-To connect to a remote server and monitor the fine-tuning process, connect via ssh to your machine using a tunnel
+To connect to a remote server and monitor the fine-tuning process, connect via ssh to your remote machine using a tunnel:

 ```bash
 ssh user@adderess -L 16006:127.0.0.1:6006